ArnoBidet/wanderways-doc/docs/backend/routes/game.md

 sequenceDiagram
     Client->>Backend: /api/game/start
     Backend-->>Client: HTTP 200 cookie : SESSIONID=35343514...
-    Note left of Backend: Every following message will<br>have the cookie header SESSIONID
+    Note left of Backend: See 1

+    loop save entry
         Client->>Backend: /api/game/save-entry
         break when HTTP 400
           Backend-->>Client: reponse_code : 2 // ALREADY_FOUND
-        Note left of Backend: The client computed something wrong.The<br>server detected it.The client will<br>stop the game and display a message.<br>The server will generate a log for<br>the devs with all session information<br>(expect sensitive data such as IP) end
+            Note left of Backend: See 2
+        end
         Backend-->>Client: reponse_code : 1 // OK
+        Note left of Backend: See 3
+    end

+    break when abort-session
+      Client-->>Backend: /api/game/abort-session
+      Note left of Backend: See 4
+    end

+    alt Player gave up
+      Client->>Backend: /api/game/give-up
+      Note left of Backend: See 5
+      Backend-->>Client: HTTP 200
+    else
+      Client->>Backend: /api/game/timeout
+      Note left of Backend: See 6
+      Backend-->>Client: HTTP 200
+    end
 ```

+1. Every following message will have the cookie header SESSIONID.
+2. The client computed something wrong.Theserver detected it.The client willstop the game and display a message.The server will generate a log forthe devs with all session information(expect sensitive data such as IP).
+3. If the client found all responses.
+It displays the "win" page and the server automatically saves statistics.
+4. The client hard quit the page.
+5. The client wants to stop the game.
+6. The client didn't finished before the timeout.

 <!-- @TODO create sequence diagram or sth